reactjs/react.dev/beta/src/pages/learn/index.md

 );
 ```

-You can put any dynamic expressions inside JSX curlies, including function calls and object literals:
+You can put any dynamic expressions inside JSX curlies, including string concatenation and object literals:

 <Sandpack>